-The Company has received authorization to proceed with exploration and drilling on the Dewey Terrace property.
-In mid-October 2006, the Company began the drilling of 10 confirmatory test holes, using third party contractors, which was completed in late December 2006.
-Recently, the Company completed the second 10 hole phase of this 20 hole exploration program.
+The Company received an exploration drilling notification from the Wyoming Department of Environment Quality for a 20-hole drilling program in 2006 on the Dewey Terrace prospect.
+In mid-October 2006, the Company completed the drilling of 10 confirmatory test holes, using third party contractors, which was completed in late December 2006.
+In March-May, 2007, the Company completed the second 10-hole phase of this 20-hole exploration program.
 This program was completed after interpreting the results of recently acquired historical Teton Exploration drill data and combining this information with the Company's data base that includes historical drilling completed by Federal American Partners and Silver King Mines in the 1970's and 1980's.
-The objective of this drilling was to confirm the regional information contained in the historical databases that indicated the presence of several mineralized uranium "fronts" or zones in this highly prospective property.
 This drilling was successful in confirming and delineating geochemical alteration in sands of the Lakota Formation at depths of 580 to 900 feet.
-Multiple mineralized solution fronts were found to be associated with this alteration, with mineralized intervals such as 3.0 feet of 0.053% $U_3O_8$ and 5.5 feet of 0.047% $U_3O_8$ occurring in the oxidized portions of these sands.
+Multiple mineralized solution fronts were found to be associated with this alteration, with mineralized intervals such as 3.0 feet of 0.053% U3O8 and 5.5 feet of 0.047% U3O8 occurring in the oxidized portions of these sands.
 An expanded second phase drilling program is planned for 2008 to assess additional uranium potential of identified mineralized trends in the prospect area.
 In connection with the exploration and drilling program, the Company posted cash security in the amount of US\$17,400 with the State of Wyoming to secure performance of the Company's reclamation obligations.
-This amount is included in restricted cash at September 30, 2007.
+This amount is included in restricted cash at December 31, 2007.